 The Utah Department of Health reports that most overdose deaths involve individuals who suffer from chronic pain and take prescribed medications.

 It may be difficult for some Utah residents struggling with addiction to admit their problems and seek help.
 Utah has a very high Mormon population, and illicit drug use is taboo in their religion.

 However, they view prescribed medications as safe and acceptable, leading some to believe their prescription opioids are safer than they truly are.
 They may also feel ashamed or frightened at the idea of ostracism for admitting their addiction.
 Anyone seeking a trauma recovery center or a substance abuse treatment program may not find the right answer within Utah.

 Reflections Recovery Center in Arizona

-Reflections Recovery Center is a male-only substance abuse treatment facility in Prescott, Arizona.
-This means it could be a perfect solution for anyone seeking addiction treatment for men in Utah.
+Reflections Recovery Center is a substance abuse treatment facility in Prescott, Arizona.
+This means it could be a perfect solution for anyone in Utah seeking addiction treatment.

 For anyone living in Utah who is finding it difficult to locate the right long-term addiction treatment, AZ can offer a fantastic setting for recovery only a short trip away.
 Reflections Recovery Center in Arizona can provide hope using both time-tested treatment methods and the latest holistic therapies that you’ll be hard-pressed to find at most other facilities.